 While Ancient Rome and Egypt had what could be deemed police, they looked and acted differently than what we're used to in countires like the US and England.
 Even since the advent of the modern police force, myriad attempts have been made to change the mission of police, usually through innovations in uniform or behavior.
 Read on to discover how police looked and behaved prior to the industrial revolution.

 For most of human history, the task of enforcing laws was left to citizens, elected sheriffs or constables, and/or hired posses.
 Spain had an organized police force in the late 1400s, but they were essentially mercenaries paid by the King.
 England and France had primitive versions of police in the Middle Ages, but they were mostly unpaid constables with little power.

-The earliest reference to organized constabulary forces come from Ancient Egyptian hieroglyphics.
-Open air markets in Ancient Egypt had private armed guards, as did temples and the homes of rich landowners.
-It appears that these early guards even used trained monkeys to help them chase down thieves.
-By the 15th century BCE, Egypt had an elite paramilitary police force called the Medjay, which protected the kingdom's borders and palaces.
+Open-air markets in Ancient Egypt had private armed guards, as did temples and the homes of rich landowners.
+It appears these early guards even used trained monkeys (and dogs) to help them chase down thieves.
+Ancient Egypt also had an elite paramilitary police force called the Medjay, which protected the kingdom's borders and palaces.

 Ancient Rome saw the formation of a group called the Vigiles, or "watchmen of the city."
 The Vigiles was a highly organized, paid, sequestered group of trained men — a total departure from the unorganized, citizen-led militias that existed previously.

 While the Vigiles functioned primarily as firefighters — at the time, even a small, unauthorized fire could burn a whole city down — they also had police functions, such as dealing with disturbances of the peace, chasing down thieves, and guarding buildings.